learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Engineering/Handling_Bugs_and_Technical_Debt.md

 ### Definition

-Technical debt refers to the implied cost of additional work caused by choosing an easy or quick solution instead of a more robust and sustainable one.
+Technical debt refers to the implicit cost of additional work caused by choosing an easy or quick solution instead of a more robust and sustainable one.
 It accumulates when development teams prioritize rapid delivery over long-term maintainability.

 ### Types of Technical Debt